What is v2ray?

 sudo certbot certonly --standalone --preferred-challenges http --agree-tos --email your-email-address -d test.example.com

-3. If you get a note like “Congratulations!..”, it means that now you have SSL certificate for your domain/sub-domain.
+3. If you get a note like “Successfully received certificate”, it means that now you have SSL certificate for your domain/sub-domain.

 In the text you will find destinations of your certificate file and key file.
 Copy them, as you will need them on web panel.
 It will be something like this:

-If you face errors and cannot get the certificate, please make sure that your firewall is listening to ports 80 and 443.
-And also you have pointed your VPS IP address to the domain name.
+If you face errors and cannot get the certificate, please make sure that your firewall is listening to ports 80 and 443, you have pointed your VPS IP address to the domain name and the Cloudflare CDN is off.

-4. Last, the SSL certificate expires in 90 days, to make sure it renews after that use the following command.
+4. Last, the SSL certificate expires in 90 days, to make sure to renew it before expiration.
+Here is a manual renewal command.

 Adding a user

-You can go to v2-ui web panel typing your IP address and the port (65432) on a browser.
-By default, both login and password are admin.
-You can change them in the panel settings.
+You can go to x-ui web panel typing your IP address and the port that you chose during installation (12345 in my case) on a browser.
+You can login using your username and password.

 To add a user, you need to go to “accounts”, press add button and fill in the blanks according to your preferences.